f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/cdn_create_6.png

 You will see the CDN configuration.
-Click **Save and Exit** to save the configuration and proceed.
+Click **Add CDN Distribution** to save the configuration and proceed.

 .. figure:: assets/cdn_create_7.png

+TBD

 You can see the CDN we just created.
 Now that we've created a CDN, we can need to activate the certificate by specifying DNS records.
 Open the configuration menu and select **Manage Configuration**.